• Get Inspired

 We’ve built enough cul-de-sacs.
 Enough garage-fronted rows.
 Enough places designed to be left.

 Maybe it’s time to return to the centre, physically and culturally.
-To see village churches and the surrounding centre not as inconveniences but as ensembles, as indicators.
+To see village churches and the surrounding centre as ensembles, as indicators.
 Not as outdated anchors, but as steady ones.

 Maybe it’s the beginning of something better.